Cinema admissions in UK 1935-2011

-- In an era of little technology, going to the cinema with big screens was quite a visual feast and made a welcome escape from long hours in the job.
+- In an era of little technology, going to the cinema with big screens was quite a visual feast and made a welcome escape from long hours on your daily job.

-- Growth of TV ownership.
+- The growth of TV ownership.
 People could watch films or other television for free.

-- With growth of car ownership, people had greater choice of less traditional entertainment
+- With the growth of car ownership, people had greater choice of less traditional entertainment

-- After 1970s, the growth of VHS and video rental, nearly killed the cinema industry.
+- After the 1970s, the growth of VHS and video rental nearly killed the cinema industry.
 It now became fashionable to stay at home, rent the movie of your choice and save the money of going to the cinema.

 - Cinema income elastic.
 The decline of the cinema in the 1970s seemed to be due to cheaper alternatives (renting video from home).
 However, with rising incomes, the cost of going to the cinema is not really a deterrent.
 Even though the price of the cinema has increased above inflation, demand has continued to rise. £7 is still considered cheap for an evening’s entertainment.

-- Growth of multiplex cinemas which are easily accessible by car and also offer a wider choice of films.
+- The growth of multiplex cinemas which are easily accessible by car and also offer a wider choice of films.

 - New technology.
 Digital cinema screens and 3D screens have offered a new dimension to going to the cinema.